 Encouraged by her elementary school teachers, Beth carried with her the itch to write.
 Practicing with poems, plays and puppet shows, then stories and memoir pieces… through Illinois, Wisconsin, Ohio, Connecticut, Georgia, Texas, and into Colorado, that itch followed her.
 In 2013, she began her journey writing for children.
 Combining her love of writing with the joys of discovery and learning, she found her niche with narrative nonfiction and historical fiction picture books.

 To Beth, writing is mining.
 It’s digging deep inside for special memories, emotions, and meaning.
 It’s burrowing into history for inspiring characters and moments that change the course of events.
-It’s delving into the how and why and what if.
+It’s delving into the how and why and what if, and connecting the past to the present.
 Then the search for just the right words begins – words that will create voice, bring characters to life, and reveal the heart of the story.
 Shine the light.
 Discover the gems.
 Shape and polish, polish, polish.